zicongmei/ai-story/fullText1/README.md

 *   **Flexible Gemini API Configuration:** API key can be provided via a JSON configuration file (if `--config` is used) or the `GEMINI_API_KEY` environment variable.
 Model name can be specified in the config file or defaults to `gemini-pro`.
 *   **Output Language Control:** Specify the desired language for the generated abstract using the `--language` flag (defaults to `english`).
+*   **Chapter Count Control:** Specify the desired number of chapters using the `--chapters` flag.
+If not provided, a random number between 20 and 40 chapters will be generated.
 *   **Default Settings:** Sensible defaults for output file name (`abstract-yyyy-mm-dd-hh-mm-ss.txt`).
 No default configuration file is assumed; if `--config` is not used, environment variables are checked.
 *   **Flexible Input:** Takes story instructions as an *optional* command-line argument.
 If omitted, a default generic story instruction ("A story about courage and discovery.") is used.
 *   **Persistent Output:** Saves the generated abstract to a specified (or default) text file.